x0rsw1tch/dotcms-velocity/dotcms-installation.md

 ### Disable Clustering

-> Recommended  if you're not using clustered hosts and have multiple+separate instances on the same network
+> Recommended if the server is not using clustered hosts and have multiple+separate instances on the same network

 `nano plugins/com.dotcms.config/conf/dotcms-config-cluster-ext.properties`
 ```